 - Add the broth and the half & half (or coconut milk) to the pan with the squash, as well as the kosher salt, curry powder, ground nutmeg, cracked black pepper, and the optional cayenne pepper.

 - As the mixture cooks, it will break down and soften further.
 I like to use a wooden spoon or spatula to help break up some of the squash as it cooks.
 Allow it to come to a simmer for about 10 minutes.
 At this point the squash should be relatively broken down, but still very chunky and brothy.

 - Remove the soup from heat and using an immersion blender, blend the soup until all of the squash has completely broken down and the soup mixture is smooth.
 Alternatively, if you do not have an immersion blender, you may carefully transfer the hot soup mixture to a high-powered blender and blend until smooth, then transfer it back to the soup pot.

 - Transfer the soup back to the stove and set it to medium heat.
 Allow to simmer until it has reached your desired level of thickness.
 Taste for salt and adjust if necessary.

-- Serve the Roasted Butternut squash Soup by itself, or with one of the formentioned sweet + herby or sweet + spicy toppings.
-If you’re looking for a side dish to round this soup out into a hearty meal, it is especially delicious served with a side of this Browned Butter Buttermilk Skillet Cornbread, these Grain-Free Biscuits, or a loaf of crusty bread.
+- Serve the Roasted Butternut squash Soup by itself, or with one of the aforementioned sweet + herby or sweet + spicy toppings.
+If you're looking for a side dish to round this soup out into a hearty meal, it is especially delicious served with a side of this Browned Butter Buttermilk Skillet Cornbread or a loaf of crusty bread.